angelalonso/robot/README.md

 # Robot

-A step by step Guide to building and configuring your own robot using partially my choice of Hardware and Software.
+A step by step Guide on how I build, configure and run my own robot using a specific choice of Hardware and Software.

-## Motivation
+## Can I run it myself?
+How?

+Yeah.
+You just need to be familiar with troubleshooting on linux and searching the web for resources :)
+Everything software-related I use is included here, but neither properly sorted nor documented.

+## Notes on why I do this

 - I was looking for a project to learn that would have me entertained for longer than a month.
 - As a kid I loved the idea of having a Robot at home one day.
 - That robot had to be configurable with only two limitations: pocket and knowledge

-## Status

-Right now, It does not work and I'm changing the Software of choice.
-Here is what I#ve tried so far:
+## Notes on the status

+Right now, It can manage two motors through an API.
+- The code to run on the Raspberry is on /circuits
+  - You can use curl to send calls to the API
+  - There is a very primitive Android app on /AndroidApp that helps with that, but you probably need to open ports on the RAspberry (not yet tested).
+  - Still, running off a battery is not yet tested.
+  - I need to also work on a cross-compiling system

+## Notes on my choice of Software

 - Full Rust:
   - There used to be a working thing written completely on Rust but it didn't scale well.
 - ROS2 - Python